|

 Shirley -- What happens when a woman occupies a role society reserves for men?
 What is human life worth if it lacks agency?

 Villette -- What does it mean to exist when one is unseen and unloved?
-What is the self, when no one reflects it back to you?
+What is the self when no one reflects it back to you?
 How can a person sustain identity and meaning in isolation?

 Brontë, Emily

-Wuthering Heights -- The novel presents love as merged identity, not relationship.
+Wuthering Heights -- The novel presents dysfunctional love as merged identity, not relationship.
 Two mature lovers ever retain selfhood, yet move toward, what mystics call, the One Person.

 No Coward Soul Is Mine -- Emily's confidence in eternal life is not grounded in external doctrine but an inner perception of immediate divine presence.